Follow:

 The calculators include per-unit conversion, voltage drop, short circuit fault current, transformer turns ratio, and symmetrical components.
 Together, they address the most heavily weighted topics in power system analysis.
 Therefore, they are useful for both exam preparation and real engineering decisions.

-Simply enter your known values, select your preferred units, and get instant results.
+Simply enter your known values, select your preferred units, and get results instantly.
 The formula used is always shown with every calculation — no guesswork involved.
-Whether you are studying for the PE exam or solving a daily engineering problem, these tools are built for you.
+Whether you are studying for the PE exam or solving a daily engineering problem, you will find these tools handy and helpful.

 Per-Unit System Calculator